-Lutter is known for her groundbreaking research in physiological assessment of stress in the financial planning and counseling setting.
-Lutter’s other research interests include the theoretical development of money issues within marriage, predictors of money arguments and their influence on relationship satisfaction and divorce, effectiveness of financial literacy efforts, and assessment of money beliefs and behaviors in the financial planning and counseling setting.
+She is known for her groundbreaking research in physiological assessment of stress in the financial planning and counseling setting.
+Her other research interests include the theoretical development of money issues within marriage, predictors of money arguments and their influence on relationship satisfaction and divorce, effectiveness of financial literacy efforts and assessment of money beliefs and behaviors in the financial planning and counseling setting.

-Lutter (Britt) is co-editor of two books.
-The first is co-edited with Dr. Dorothy Durband, Student Financial Literacy: Campus-Based Program Development, which leads readers through the process of developing or enhancing financial literacy programs for college students.
-The other is Financial Therapy: Theory, Research, and Practice with Drs.
-Brad Klontz and Kristy Archuleta which provides the groundwork for the new field of financial therapy.
+Britt-Lutter is co-editor of two books.
+The first, co-edited with Dorothy Durband, is "Student Financial Literacy: Campus-Based Program Development," which leads readers through the process of developing or enhancing financial literacy programs for college students.
+The other, co-authored with Brad Klontz and Kristy Archuleta, is "Financial Therapy: Theory, Research, and Practice," which provides groundwork for the new field of financial therapy.

-PhD in Personal Financial Planning, Texas Tech University, 2010
+Ph.D. in Personal Financial Planning, Texas Tech University, 2010

-MS in Marriage and Family Therapy, Kansas State University, 2005
+M.S. in Marriage and Family Therapy, Kansas State University, 2005

-BS in Personal Financial Planning, Kansas State University, 2003
+B.S. in Personal Financial Planning, Kansas State University, 2003